AdobeDocs/uxp-photoshop/src/pages/distribution/submission-checklist/index.md

 - The plugin must never show a completely blank UI.
 - The plugin may not link to websites that are in development (i.e. “under construction”, “coming soon”, etc).
 - If the plugin supports login functionality, it must also provide logout.
+- Browsers are the only external applications that plugins are allowed to launch.
+If your plugin launches any other external application, it will be rejected.
+- No “debug” items are allowing in the panel or in the flyouts.
+This includes things like “reload panel” as a user-facing feature, or directing users to developer console output.

 #### User Interface